pngtoolskit.org

 FAQ

-Is the redaction "burned in"?
+Is the redaction "baked in"?